• By - Narsimha Chary

 Why FileMyRTI for education matters

-• Bar Council-enrolled advocates draft every application.
-Adv.
+• experienced lawyers draft every application.
 Narsimha Chary personally reviews complex education matters including answer-script disputes and re-evaluation refusals.

 • 50,000+ filings since 2018, including thousands of education and exam RTIs.
 We know which boards delay, which ones comply quickly, and how to draft for each.